Asia-Pacific: Overview of merger regimes

 Mongolian competition law provides for a merger control regime, but we are not aware of any enforcement cases.

 The Myanmar Competition Commission does not appear to have started enforcing the country's merger control regime.
 Based on the available sources, at the end of 2019, the Myanmar Government was in the process of drafting the rules to implement the merger control regime.
 For the moment, the status of such drafting is unclear.
+At the current stage, some merger control rules only apply to the telecommunications sector.
+In 2013, the Ministry of Transport and Communications introduced new rules on competition, which exclusively concern operations in the telecommunications sector.

 No competition law